abcdec/MinFFS/README.md

 Installing Unicode NSIS is relatively strait forward.
 Just install from normal installer, and place distribution to default location ("C:\Program Files (x86)\NSIS\Unicode" as of version 2.46.5).
 Unicode NSIS can be downlaoded from http://www.scratchpaper.com/.

+### Installation Step 5.
+Install AutoIt

+AutoIt is used to run pre-created test scripts and generates test results.
+Installing AutoIt is relatively strait forward.
+Just install from normal installer, and place distribution to default location ("C:\Program Files (x86)\AutoIt\" as of version v3.3.14.2).
+AutoIt can be downlaoded from https://www.autoitscript.com/site/.

 ### Build MinFFS

 Once all dependent toolsets have been installed, use the following steps to build MinFFS.